azratechdev/pewaca_fe/replit.md

 - **Oct 30, 2025 - Add Pengurus**: Fixed "Trying to access array offset on null" error by adding proper API response validation and error handling in `PengurusController::getRole()` and `getWarga()` methods.
 - **Oct 30, 2025 - Add Rekening**: Fixed similar null access error by adding comprehensive error handling in `AkunController::addRekening()` and `postRekening()` methods, with detailed logging and user-friendly error messages.
 - **Nov 2, 2025 - Report Filtering**: Updated `/pengurus/report` and all detail pages to filter data by `residence_id` instead of showing all data.
 Each pengurus now only sees reports for their assigned residence, based on their `residence_commites` data.
 Frontend extracts `residence_id` from session and sends to backend API as filter parameter.
-- **Nov 2, 2025 - Company Rebranding**: Rebranded from "Pewaca" to "PT HEMITECH KARYA INDONESIA" throughout the application.
-Updated company profile page with new logo (`hemitech-logo.png`), company name, and contact information (info@hemitech.co.id, www.hemitech.co.id).
-Login page button updated to "Visit Company Profile".
+- **Nov 2, 2025 - Company Profile Page Rebranding**: Updated company profile page (`/company-profile`) to showcase "PT HEMITECH KARYA INDONESIA" as the company identity.
+Added new logo (`hemitech-logo.png`), updated company name throughout the profile page, and changed contact information to info@hemitech.co.id and www.hemitech.co.id.
+Login pages remain with original "Pewaca" branding with "Go to Pewaca Web" button linking to the company profile page.

 ### Warga Registration Architecture
 - **Flow**: UUID-based invitation system for residents, multi-step registration form, backend validation, email verification, and account creation via the Django API.